tg-x/foodsoft/lib/foodsoft_adyen/README.md

 Now use the option to test a notification (below in the same Adyen CA screen).
 Check your rails log file to see if the notification was received properly.

+=== Skin

+To use hosted payment pages (online payments), you need to create a skin in the Adyen customer area.
+The following fields are relevant for foodsoft:

+* `Result URL for Test`: `https://your.foodsoft.host/:foodcoop/payments/adyen/hpp/result`
+* `HMAC Key for Test`: same as foodcoop config `adyen.hmac_key`.
+This is a random string of characters.
+Note that when you change this, it may take a while to propagate in the Adyen systems.

 == PIN payment flow